5/6/2025

 Francisco Gomes Neto

 Hi, Gabriel.
-Thanks.
-Thanks for for the question.
+Thanks for the question.
 In Latin America, starting with Brazil, I mean, we don't have any news to share with you.
-We have been in contact with potential customers going Latan, but we don't have any any progress to report to you at this point of time.
+We have been in contact with potential customers going Latin, but we don't have any progress to report to you at this point of time.
 And Azul is our customer.
-We keep delivering E2s to Azul with with helps with the showcasing the showcase with aircraft in Brazil in the region.
+We keep delivering E2s to Azul, which helps with the showcasing, the showcase with the aircraft in Brazil, in the region.
 Mexico, we are working hard to deliver the first United to Mexicana by end of July.
-The aircraft is already in our final assembly line.
-And this will be also a great opportunity to showcase the aircraft.
-Not only in Mexico, because we have other potential customer in Mexico for that aircraft, but also in North America.
-Then we have Porter in the north of North America and we have Mexicana in the south of North America.
-Well, Mexico is another potential customer for the C390, but we don't have any any combination between the two or C390 for that market.
+The aircraft is already in our final assembly line, and this will be also a great opportunity to showcase the aircraft, not only in Mexico, because we have other potential customers in Mexico for that aircraft, but also in North America, right?
+Then we have Porter in the north, of North America and we have Mexicana in the south of North America.
+Well, Mexico is another potential customer for the C390, but we don't have any combination between the E2 or C390 for that market.
 We are working in both fronts in Mexico.
-In Mexico, we now we are delivering the aircraft already and we will do the best we can to make the Mexican operation a great success, which will be very important for the for our for our E2.
-And in the C390 the same.
+In Mexicana, now we are delivering the aircraft already, and we will do the best we can to make the Mexicana operation a great success, which will be very important for our E2.
+In the C390, the same.
 We are working with them with an opportunity to introduce the C390 in Mexico as well.

 speaker